-.
-In most European countries, where taxation on gasoline is much higher, taxes add up to more than half the retail price of gas.
+The U.S. retail price of gasoline can be broken down as follows: 47 percent crude oil; 17 percent refining, 16 percent distribution and marketing, and 21 percent taxes as of December 2016.
+In most European countries, where taxation on gasoline is much higher, taxes can account for more than half of the retail price of gas.